macnetic/faust/gen_doc/faq.md

 ```

 Take care to add the conda-forge channel to your environment before installing pyfaust.
-In this goal, please follow the install guide [here](https://faustgrp.gitlabpages.inria.fr/faust/last-doc/html/install_pyfaust_in_venv.html#anaconda).
+In this goal, please follow the install guide [here](install_pyfaust_in_venv.html#anaconda).
 In order to verify you don't already have conda-forge set in your channels, use the following command:

       conda config --show channels

-If it returns a list containing 'conda-forge' as in the example of output below, then your all set.
+If it returns a list containing 'conda-forge' as in the example of output below, then you're all set.

 ```
 channels: